GregUtas/robust-services-core/docs/RSC-Coding-Guidelines.md

 1. To prohibit scalar heap allocation, make `operator new` private.
 1. To prohibit vector heap allocation, make `operator new[]` private.
 1. If a class only has static members, convert it to a namespace.
 If this is not possible, prohibit its creation.
-1. Include `virtual` and `override` when overriding a function defined in a base class.
+1. Use `override` when overriding a function defined in a base class.
 1. Within the same level of access control, sort overridden functions alphabetically.
 1. Make a function or argument const when appropriate.
 1. Remove `inline` as a keyword.